Blendify/blender-manual/blender_docs/manual/physics/soft_body/collisions.rst

 - Colliding faces are difficult to control and need long calculation times.
 Try not to use them.

-Often it is better to create a simplified mesh to use as your collision object, however this may be difficult if you are using an animated mesh.
+Often it is better to create a simplified mesh to use as your collision object, however, this may be difficult if you are using an animated mesh.

 Self Collision